Chevrolet van: Body

-1971-1977
+1971–1977

-Similar in appearance to the European Bedford CF (introduced by GM subsidiary Vauxhall in 1969), the G-series vans differed from one another in divisional badging.
+The G-series vans differed from one another in divisional badging.
 Alongside fender badging, Chevrolet badging was centered within the grille while GMC lettering was placed on the hood above the grille.
 In contrast to the "Action-Line" pickup trucks, the vans are fitted with a horizontal-slat grille.
 Sharing mechanical commonality with the "Action-Line" pickup trucks, the steering column was sourced from the 1969 update of the C/K series; a large engine cover required a separate design for the dashboard.

 For 1973, a minor revision changed the color of the Chevrolet "bowtie" emblem from blue to gold.

 For 1974, the steering column and dashboard were updated (to more closely match the introduction of the "Rounded-Line" C/K pickup trucks).

 For 1976, the rear bench seats were redesigned in passenger vans, allowing them to be removed without tools.

 For 1977, a horizontal body line was introduced past the front doors, while fender and rear door badging were updated to match the design of the C/K pickup trucks.

 Offered on a longer wheelbase, a cutaway-chassis conversion of the G-series was marketed through Chevrolet and GMC as a cargo truck, as the Hi-Cube Van and MagnaVan, respectively.

-1978-1982
+1978–1982

 For 1978, the exterior underwent a revision; along with minor changes to the fenders and the introduction of larger bumpers, the grille was redesigned.
 More closely matching the "Rounded-Line" C/K pickup trucks in its design, the front fascia was restyled to integrate the headlamps and turn signals into one housing; lower-trim vehicles were offered with round headlamps with square headlamps fitted to higher-trim models.
 The dashboard was redesigned with recessed gauge pods and an angled center console, a design that would remain in use through 1996.

 For 1980, the grille saw a minor revision, adopting larger side-view mirrors for the doors.
 A locking steering column (with column-mounted ignition switch) was introduced for 1982, with the model line relocating the dimmer switch and wiper controls on the turn signal control stalk.
 As a one-year-only option, GM offered window glass on the left-side rear door (in place of both rear doors or neither).

-1983-1991
+1983–1991

 For 1983, the G-series van underwent a set of minor exterior and interior revisions.
 Alongside the C/K pickup trucks, the grille was redesigned, with Chevrolet receiving a horizontally-split grille and GMC receiving a 6-segment grille; rectangular headlamps were standard on all vehicles.
 The vans received updated fender badging, with each division receiving its own design (distinct from the C/K series).

 While retaining the dashboard from 1978, a new tilt steering column was introduced (sourcing the steering wheel from Chevrolet mid-size sedans), moving the manual transmission shifter from the steering column to the floor.